darma valley

 After Nangling, I camped in Dhuktu from where Panchachuli peaks were less than an hour’s walk.
 It was a small town, comprising no more than 5 houses and just one homestay.

 The nearest house was located about 10 feet from my campsite, and the family in the house was following the same cultural routine of butchering a sheep and offering it to local deities — for it was a Navratri celebration in Darma Valley.
-The meat was, of course, then eaten by the family members and invited guests.
+The meat was, of course, then eaten by the family members and guests.
 And I turned out to be one of the guests.

 a family in darma valley